glnster/gc-next-db/docs/development.md

 This will:
 - Stop any running containers
 - Build the development container
+- Start both app and database containers
+- Run Prisma database migrations
-- Start the container with live reload
+- Start Next.js dev server with live reload
 - Follow logs in the terminal

 ### Working with the Container